-The Difference Between WordPress.com and WordPress.org
+1) The Difference Between WordPress.com and WordPress.org

-WordPress.com and WordPress.org or not the same company, technically, though they did start out that way.
-WordPress.com is a hosted platform (software as service) with very limited appeal to serious marketers.
-Functionality and flexibility of themes and feature sets are not really controllable (you basically have to live with what they allow you).
-WordPress.org on the other hand is an Open Source CMS with an enormous community of developers behind it, creating and managing plugins for the community.
-This is the CMS you need to use for your business website.
+WordPress.com and WordPress.org are not technically the same company, though they did start out that way and their interface is fairly identical.
+The difference is that WordPress.com is a hosted platform (“software as service”) with very limited appeal to serious marketers.
+Functionality and flexibility of themes and feature sets are not really controllable (you basically have to live with what they allow you and that doesn’t always add up to a marketable platform).

 So, while you can basically get a ‘free website’ without more than $100 outlaid, and install it in likely no more than 5 clicks, why in the world would you (should you) pay a company like ours an average of $4-6k to ‘build’ you a WordPress website?
 Is this whole thing a scam!?
 How could we ever justify that price for a WordPress website?
 Outrage!
 Lol.

 The truth is probably pretty obvious, but in the interests of clarity, I’ll outline it all here so you can move with your best foot forward.

 Is Building a WordPress Website Simply Choosing the Right Theme?

 First, a ‘website’ is not just choosing a theme, or an aesthetic.
 Sure, some of the WordPress themes you can purchase for $59 come with demo content and look superb out of the box (we do actually use a select few of these for the basis of clients’ websites, as well as semi-custom designs).
 However, more and more, in every industry and niche, having a ‘nice looking website’ simply isn’t nearly enough to ensure that your website is a lead-generation magnet for prospects and new customers, or that it competes (and wins) against your competition.
 And I’m guessing your competition is pretty stiff these days, am I right?
 How to beat your competition with your website, you may ask?